moontechs/filament-webauthn/README.md

 ### Add a registration widget
 * Register `Moontechs\FilamentWebauthn\Widgets\WebauthnRegisterWidget::class` widget.
 Add it to the `widgets.register` array of the Filament config.

-Only signed-in users can register a device to be able to sign in using it in the future.
+Only signed-in users can register a device to be able to sign in to use it in the future.

 ### Add just a registration button
 * Add `<livewire:webauthn-register-button/>` in any view.

-### Add a redirect to login page button
+### Add a redirect to the login page button
 * Publish Filament login page view `php artisan vendor:publish --tag=filament-views`
 * Add `<x-filament-webauthn::login-form-extension />` in the end of the login form.